MVP-Team/Project-Aether/README.md

 ### Step 3

-To build Aether, open a command prompt inside the project directory.
-Then type the following command:
+To run Aether, open a command prompt inside the project directory.
+Then type the following commands:

 ```
-dotnet build -c Release -o build
+cd Aether-Console\bin\Debug\net6.0
+dotnet Aether-Console.dll
 ```
-the built files will be found in the newly created build directory.
+Afterwards you are free to use the application.

 ### Step 4